 The trek for Hidden Valley to Yak Kharka via climbing over the 5200m Dhampus Pass, we traverse avalanche prone slopes and then descends steep rocky small adventures trail.
 But the view of mountains and natural beauty are still unbelievable to the Yak Kharka.
 There is a perfect campsite to enjoy the surroundings.Day 17: Trek Yak Kharka to Jomsom (2710m), 6 hours.

 Today we descend all the way to the Marpha village; famous traditional salt traders Thakali inhabitant, on the west bank of the Kali Gandaki River.
 Marpha is home to many apple orchards and as well as all the various food and brandy products made from fruit.
 Apple Brandy is a local specialty that offers you to test some in the distillery and can buy.
 We continue north, up to the Kali Gandaki valley to the Jomsom town for the overnight stay.Day 18: Fly from Jomsom to Pokhara with the view of Annapurna massive, 25 minute

 The flights are available during the morning time.
 The strong breeze blows during and the after and frequent change of the weather.
 During the flights in the morning, the sky looks very clear which makes you able to enjoy the splendid views of different mountain peaks.Day 19: Drive to Kathmandu

 Morning we’ll drive back through the scenic countryside and during the route will stop for breakfast & lunch.
 It takes 7 hours back to Kathmandu.
-On arrival at Kathmandu, a guide will transfer to the hotel and rest of the day relax or explore the surrounding areas and overnight at hotel.Day 20: Final departure day
+On arrival at Kathmandu, a guide will transfer to the hotel and rest of the day relax or explore the surrounding areas and overnight at the hotel.Day 20: Final departure day

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.